 The consultants completed a draft Environmental Report, which was the basis of consultation alongside the draft GTZAP.
-The draft Environmental Report is provided as an appendix to the GTZAP.

 4.2.
 Strategic Environmental Assessment findings

 The environmental effects are considered as direct and indirect effects from the action themes.

 Overall, only some of the actions will result in direct effects.
 The majority of direct effects relate to 'climatic factors'; 'population and human health'; and 'material assets' topics.
 The built environment actions were the only actions likely to directly affect cultural heritage and historic environment.
 During the assessment, no significant negative effects against the SEA topics were identified.
 Some of the actions within the built environment action theme are expected to result in significant positive effects in relation to biodiversity, flora and fauna.